Parliamentary Elections Act 1770

 The Parliamentary Elections Act 1770 (10 Geo.
 3. c.
 16) (also known as the Grenville Act) is an act of the Parliament of Great Britain.
-The Act transferred the power of trying election petitions from the House of Commons as a whole to a less politicised committee of the House.
+The act transferred the power of trying election petitions from the House of Commons as a whole to a less politicised committee of the House.
 All contested elections were to be considered by a committee of thirteen members selected by ballot.
-The Act was initially limited to one year, but was extended several times.
+The act was initially limited to one year, but was extended several times.
 A bill was passed in 1774 to make it perpetual – by that time five cases had already been tried.

+Subsequent developments

-This act was repealed by section 1 of the Controverted Elections Act 1828 (9 Geo.
+The whole act was repealed by section 1 of the Controverted Elections Act 1828 (9 Geo.
 4. c.
-22).
+22), which came into force on 28 July 1828.